-5. Take Advantage of dollar-cost averaging
+5. Take advantage of dollar-cost averaging

-Dollar-cost averaging is an investment method used to help reduce the risk of timing a lump-sum investment.
-By investing a fixed dollar amount on a regular basis, the "dollar-cost averaging" (DCA) process helps control the effect of market volatility by smoothing out the average cost per unit of mutual funds purchased.
+Dollar-cost averaging (DCA) is an investment method used to help reduce the risk of timing a lump-sum investment.
+By investing a fixed dollar amount regularly, the DCA process helps control the effect of market volatility by smoothing out the average cost per unit of mutual funds purchased.